Pfizer-BioNTech have yet to decide whether COVAX to handle vaccine pledge to poorer nations

-BRUSSELS (Reuters) - Pfizer and BionTech have yet to decide whether their new commitment, announced by Pfizer on Friday, to supply 2 billion COVID-19 vaccine doses to low- and middle-income countries will be handled by the international vaccine-sharing facility COVAX.
+Pfizer (PFE.N) and BionTech (22UAy.DE) have yet to decide whether their new commitment, announced by Pfizer on Friday, to supply 2 billion COVID-19 vaccine doses to low- and middle-income countries will be handled by the international vaccine-sharing facility COVAX.

 "We are currently still evaluating this," said a BioNTech spokeswoman.